 Finally, usage reports included key trends graphs showing exposure by market size, usage by length and program formats to see exposure among primary target audiences.

 Evaluation reports also included a benchmark graph comparing our campaign to others that Goodwill Communications distributes.
-As shown by this benchmark graph, the MOD radio PSA generated more exposure than any other campaign Goodwill has distributed in the past 27 years, surpassing the next most successful effort by 21%.
-It generated just under 70,000 airplays, 48MM Gross Impressions and $2.5MM in value
+As shown by this benchmark graph, the MOD radio PSA generated more exposure than any other campaign Goodwill has distributed surpassing the next most successful effort by 21%.
+It generated just under 70,000 airplays, 48MM Gross Impressions and nearly $2.8MM in value